 StrangeLove roast their own beans on-site, the copper-coloured roasting machine visible through a glass wall at the back of the cafe.
 Coffee beans are sourced globally with coffee beans arriving from Ethiopia, Kenya, Costa Rica, Colombia and El Salvador.
 There is sure to be something for everybody with the coffee menu divided into blacks, whites and iced.
 For those looking for an afternoon indulgence, alcoholic beverages are an option alongside a cabinet full of mouthwatering desserts including eclairs and tiramisus.

-Have you visited any must-try cafes in Vilnius?
+Have you visited any cafes that we should include in this Vilnius coffee guide?
 Share your experience with us below!